There were several statements from Andrew Yang in the episode that were quoteworthy. The Vox article is quite quoteworthy as well.

 Let charity provide the ‘free’ services.
 Only charity really can.
 All other arrangements involve the use of force on one or another of various groups.
 This is unacceptable to those of us who believe force should not be involved in normal social relationships.

-It’s worth mentioning that I followed the sentiment of Micheal Moore in his film, and refused to pay for the privilege of viewing his film, just as he does not wish to pay for the privilege of getting healthcare service.
+It’s worth mentioning that I followed the sentiment of Michael Moore in his film, and refused to pay for the privilege of viewing his film, just as he does not wish to pay for the privilege of getting healthcare service.
 Instead I found an alternative source for the material.
 Anybody with access to a torrent program may do the same.
 I don’t reward thieves for promoting government as their method of choice.

 John Stossel’s special has been broken into segments and is available on YouTube.
 Let him know you support his views by contacting him at ABC.
 There’s also a blog entry over at Downsize DC on the subject of the healthcare system, as well as an entire section of the website over at CATO.